raufzer/homebrew-golaunch-cli/README.md

 ## Usage

 After installation, you can use the Golaunch CLI to manage and launch your programs.
-For detailed usage instructions, visit the [Golaunch CLI repository](https://github.com/raufzer/golaunch-cli).
+For detailed usage instructions, visit the [GoLaunch CLI repository](https://github.com/raufzer/golaunch-cli).

 ---